marcgg/marcgg.github.com/_posts/2025-07-07-ios26-beta-so-far.md

 <div class="image-wrapper image-90" style="text-align: center; width: 80%; margin:auto;"><img src="/assets/blog/slowios26.png" alt="Migrating to iOS26"/></div>

 The battery life seems also problematic, and I saw things as bad as 1% battery drop per minute when running my apps from XCode on a test device.
-I understand that it is somewhat of an old device, but this is ridiculous and I know have it always plugged.
+I understand that it is somewhat of an old device, but this is ridiculous and I now have it always plugged.

 To sum it up so far: